IT2901-16/LLM-experimentation/README.md

 pip install -r requirements.txt
 ```

-5. Add all the pdf documents you want to interact with in the "data" folder.
+5. Create a data directory and place pdf files in it.

 6. Create the vector store
 ```bash